Polygons inscribed in Jordan curves with prescribed edge ratios: Introduction

-Notice that a triangle is determined up to similarity by its edge ratio.
-As a consequence of~\Cref{T-1-2}, we have the following result which is closely related to the works of Meyerson~\cite{Meyerson-1980}, Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981} and Nielsen~\cite{Nielsen-1992}.
+Remark that this theorem includes the case that $J$ is a knotted curve.
+Meanwhile, taking $n=3$, we have the following consequence closely related to the works of Meyerson~\cite{Meyerson-1980}, Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981}, Nielsen~\cite{Nielsen-1992} and Gupta-Salzedo~\cite{Gupta-2021}.